paritytech/substrate-api-sidecar/guides/AUCTIONS_WINNERS.md

 By storing the `finishEnd` block and looking at the `Leased` events within it, we can see who the auction winners are and what lease periods they were rewarded.

 The next important part is the `leasePeriods` that corresponds to the current `auctionIndex`.
 We use these available `leasePeriods` to compare the winning results and see which `paraId`'s took which slots.
-(Note that this is a redundant way to find the auction winners when coupled with with watching for the `Leased` events)
+(Note that this is a redundant way to find the auction winners when coupled with watching for the `Leased` events)

 EX: (The below code snippet is just an example, format the data from the endpoint however is necessary)
 ```javascript